testsigma

 The adoption of fuzz testing brings forth a range of benefits for software development and security:

-• Coverage: Fuzz testing excels in exploring a vast array of inputs and code paths, increasing the likelihood of identifying vulnerabilities.
+• Coverage: This testing excels in exploring a vast array of inputs and code paths, increasing the likelihood of identifying vulnerabilities.

-• Automation: Fuzz testing can be highly automated, enabling developers to test extensive codebases efficiently and rapidly.
+• Automation: It can be highly automated, enabling developers to test extensive codebases efficiently and rapidly.

 • Real-world Simulation: By introducing unexpected inputs, fuzz testing simulates real-world scenarios more effectively, aiding in the discovery of vulnerabilities that may be exploited by attackers.

-• Early Detection: Fuzz testing identifies vulnerabilities during the development phase, reducing the cost and impact of addressing issues further down the software lifecycle.
+• Early Detection: It identifies vulnerabilities during the development phase, reducing the cost and impact of addressing issues further down the software lifecycle.

 Limitations of Fuzz Testing